thma/WhyHaskellMatters/README.md

 This is going to be a very short section.
 In Haskell all data is immutable.
 Period.

-Let's look at some interactions with the Haskell GHCi REPL:
+Let's look at some interactions with the Haskell GHCi REPL (whenever you see the `λ>` prompt in this article it is from a GHCi session):

 ```haskell
 λ> a = [1,2,3]